-An archetypical example is given by an action of the group $\Z^\infty =\bigoplus_\Z \Z$ in which each canonical generator has fixed points but there is no fixed point for the action (this happens, for instance, in the dynamical realization (see Lemma \ref{lem.dynreal}) of the lexicographic ordering of $\Z^\infty$).
-However, when the acting group is finitely generated there is always a minimal invariant set for the action; see e.g.\ \cite[Proposition 2.1.12]{Navas-book}, whose proof actually gives the following more general criterion for the existence of a minimal invariant set.
+An archetypical example is given by an action of the group $\Z^\infty =\bigoplus_\Z \Z$ in which each canonical generator has fixed points but there is no fixed point for the action.
+This happens, for instance, in the dynamical realization (see Lemma \ref{lem.dynreal}) of the lexicographic ordering of $\Z^\infty$. \end{rem}

+When the acting group is finitely generated, there is always a minimal invariant set for the action; see e.g.\ Navas \cite[Proposition 2.1.12]{Navas-book}, whose proof actually gives the following more general criterion for the existence of a minimal invariant set.

 \begin{lem} An irreducible action $\varphi\colon G\to \homeo_0(\R)$ admits a minimal invariant set if and only if there exists a compact interval $I\subset \R$ intersecting every $\varphi$-orbit. \end{lem} \begin{proof} The ``if'' direction is proven by a standard Zorn argument, in the same way as \cite[Proposition 2.1.12]{Navas-book}.
 Conversely, assume that $\Lambda$ is a minimal invariant set.
 Suppose first that $\Lambda$ is a discrete orbit.
 Choose $x\in \Lambda$ and $g\in G$ such that $g.x$ is the successor of $x$ in $\Lambda$.
 Then $I=[x, g.x]$ intersects every $\varphi(g)$-orbit, and thus every $\varphi$-orbit.
 Otherwise, $\Lambda$ is the unique minimal set for $\varphi$, and the orbit closure of every $x\in \R$ contains $\Lambda$ (see Remark \ref{r.maynotexist}).
 In this case, we can choose any $I$ whose interior intersects $\Lambda$ non-trivially. \end{proof} We will occasionally use the following terminology. \begin{dfn} We say that an interval $I\subset \R$ is \emph{wandering} for an action $\varphi:G\to\homeo_{0}(\R)$ if for every $g\in G$, either $g.I=I$, or $g.I\cap I=\varnothing$. \end{dfn}